These are the participating artists of AMUSE (in alphabetical order):

-Simone Mangione, (Como, 1988.
+Simone Mangione, (b.
+1988, Como, Italy.
 Lives between Como and Milano), graduated at Accademia di Belle Arti of Brera, proposes a “viral” work which diffuses throughout the rooms of Palazzo Taffini.
 The artwork is made of little sculptures realised with edible materials such as chocolate and gelatines and recalls a 1500’s Wunderkammer.
 Its main feature is the process of transmutation which will lead it to constantly change during the exhibition.

-Mykolas Sauka, from Lithuania, graduated at the Academy of Fine Arts in Vilnius, proposes a sculpture made with cases he collected in the nearby market of Savigliano.
+Mykolas Sauka, (b.
+1989, Vilnius, Lithuania) graduated at the Academy of Fine Arts in Vilnius, proposes a sculpture made with cases he collected in the nearby market of Savigliano.
 The wood cases are a typical element of the market, which in turn is the most lively and sensorial part of the city.
 He chose wood cases since they are a sort of “endangered species”, always more frequently replaced by plastic ones.
 All brands on the cases witness companies, times and places thanks to which the artist interprets the spirit of the place.

-Stefan Spiteri, (Mosta, Malta, 1998.
+Stefan Spiteri, (b.
+1998, Mosta, Malta.
 Lives in Mosta), student at MCAST Institute of Malta, has worked on the concepts of adaptation, space and identity.
 Source of inspiration is a plant of Aralia, an exotic species encountered during the residency in Savigliano.
 His work is realised with graphite, beeswax and vetiver oil on papers; it represents a personal and unusual view of the context he has lived in and at the same time a metaphor of his disorientation during the artist-in residency.

 Julius Visakavicius (b.
 1992, lives in Zarasai, Lithuania) is an artist whose main interests are illustration, ceramics, installation and design.
 He graduated from Vilnius Academy of Arts in 2015, with a bachelor in Ceramics.
 His work is characterised by idiosyncratic topographies and minute details, featuring drawings and illustrations with surrealistic suggestions and satirical content.